 Location of Mysore

-.
-The latitudinal location of Mysore is 12.30 degree North and 76.65 degree East which has an average altitude of 770 meters or 2526 ft.
+Mysore is located at the southwest of Bengaluru.
+Mysore spreads an area of 128.42 square kms which extends at the foot hills of Chamundi hills.
+The latitudinal and longitudinal location of Mysore is around 12.30 degree North and 76.65 degree East which has an average altitude of 770 meters or 2526 ft.

 History of Mysore